 There are several natural preservatives that you can buy and use which will allow your homemade conditioners and lotions safe to use for around 3 months.
 Without a preservative, once you add water to a product you are introducing moisture that can be a breeding ground for bacteria and mold.
 A homemade product can have unsafe bacteria without you being able to see it.
 Without a preservative, you'd need to keep this mixture in the fridge to slow bacterial and mold growth, and, even then, I wouldn't recommend using it for more than a week or two.
 If the idea of making your own products is to ditch the chemicals, you don't want to replace those chemicals with potentially toxic bacteria and molds, right?

-You can buy more potent preservatives, such as the parabens that many people are trying to avoid, if you want your formulas to last even longer.
-I personally prefer to stick with more natural preservatives and make smaller batches, and remake every couple of months.
-Seeing as it only takes me a few minutes to whip up a new homemade lotion or hair conditioner, I think it’s worth it to me to know that I’m using a more natural product that is relatively freshly made at all times.
+You can buy more potent preservatives, such as the parabens that many people are trying to avoid if you want your formulas to last even longer.
+I personally prefer to stick with more natural preservatives and make smaller batches, making a new batch every 2-3 months.
+Seeing as it takes me less than 30 minutes to whip up a new homemade lotion or hair conditioner, I think it's worth it to me to know that I'm using a more natural product that is relatively freshly made at all times.

 I recently bought and started using Leucidal, an ECO-CERT approved preservative mostly because it seems to be easier to find in the US (You can easily buy it on Amazon through the ingredient links).
 Now that I've tried it, I have to admit that it has some advantages, and I really like it.
 It works on a wider pH range (3-8), so in most cases you don't need to add lactic acid to lower the pH before using it.
 (It's still a good idea to invest in some inexpensive pH strips, just in case.)
 Leucidal is made from fermenting radishes with the Leuconostoc Kimchii bacteria.
 (Kimchi?
 Yum! 🙂 ) It doesn't get much more natural than that, right?
 You need to add more Leucidal than Rokonsal (It should be used as around 3-4% of the recipe by weight when used alone), but it also has the added advantage of being able to augment the hydrating ability of homemade lotions and creams.
 It gives your final product a shelf life of 2-3 months.

-First I’ll Share with you the Basic Recipe, and then will share with you my particular recipe.
+First I'll Share with you the Basic Recipe, and then will share with you the recipe I've been using lately.

 How to make a Basic homemade Hair Conditioner